-Columbia University’s world-renowned Lamont-Doherty Earth Observatory has received a gift of marine seismic technology equipment from a leading geoscience firm, CGG Inc. The donation has enabled Lamont to advance its world-class ocean research capacities and opens the door to new areas of sub-seafloor exploration, including an expanded understanding of the undersea dynamics related to earthquakes and tsunamis as well as climate science and impacts of sea level change.
+A generous donation of marine seismic technology equipment from CGG Inc. is enabling Lamont to advance its world-class ocean research capacities and opens the door to new areas of sub-seafloor exploration, including an expanded understanding of the undersea dynamics of earthquakes and tsunamis as well as climate science and impacts of sea level change.

 August 19, 2015